Documentary 'Salinger' explores author's life, long hidden from view

 "She had a very privileged view for those five years, from '49 to '54 and to tell this amazing story between a 30-year-old man and a 14-year-old girl that was a highly romantic, non-sexual relationship until she was of age," Salerno said.

-"Salinger," the film and the book, pulls back the curtains on the author's marriages, digging up unseen divorce documents, and showing that Salinger traveled the world and often visited friends in New York.
+"Salinger," the film and the book, pulls back the curtains on the author's marriages, digging up unseen divorce documents, and showing that Salinger travelled the world and often visited friends in New York.

 But it also addresses the persistent question hanging above Salinger's legacy: did he, after abruptly quitting publishing, continue to write?